-She Still Loves It: Inside Camila Cabello’s First Year As Shawn Mendes' Señorita - E!
+She Still Loves It: Inside Camila Cabello’s Life With Shawn Mendes - E!
 Online

 And then suddenly it felt like ooh la la la.

 Single following the end of her year-plus romance with British relationship coach Matthew Hussey, Cabello realized it might just be the moment to start crafting her love story with Mendes.
 "The timing wasn't right before but it is right right now," a source told E!
-News last July.
+News in July 2019.
 "They are going for it without holding back.
 This step in their relationship is exciting for them both.
 They haven't wanted to be apart at all.
 It's 24/7 and all out at this point."

 Because suddenly the pair were ubiquitous, making out on Instagram and intentionally not making out at the VMAs because some things are best reserved for social media and Miami beaches and 21st birthday bashes.